 Marshall County REMC is a member-owned electric cooperative headquartered in Plymouth, Indiana.
 As a cooperative, Marshall County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-Marshall County Fiber is now available in the area highlighted in green on the map shown above.
-Members who are interested in receiving fiber can call Marshall County REMC at 574-936-3161.
-Marshall County Fiber is a partnership between Marshall County REMC and Rochester Telephone Company (RTC).
-Leveraging RTC’s expertise with fiber optic internet allows Marshall… Continue reading.
+Marshall County Fiber is now available in the area highlighted in blue on the map shown below!
+Members who are interested in receiving fiber can call Rochester Telephone Company (RTC), our partner in Marshall County Fiber, at 574-223-2191.
+Construction will begin this spring on the area highlighted in green.
+Construction on the area highlighted in… Continue reading.

 Apply for an Operation Round Up grant by July 1!
 Visit www.marshallremc.com to fill out a grant application or call 574-936-3161 for more information.